Top 10 dog friendly Peak District walks

 Next, carry on until you reach Froggatt Bridge (it’s a bit confusing because this is the first of two bridges close to Froggatt village).
 Cross straight over the road here and carry on until you reach Froggatt village proper.
 It is a lovely meander along the river.
 Look out for water voles and kingfishers.
 Cross the river here at the next bridge, the more beautiful of the two Froggatt Bridges, and come back on the other side of the river.
 Once upon a time, the locals used to bathe here beneath the bridge.

-If you only have time for a shorter one you can skip the section from the first Froggatt bridge to Froggatt village and simply cross the river and your nose back along the river to Stocking Mill and then the pub.
+If you only have time for a shorter one you can skip the section from the first Froggatt bridge to Froggatt village and simply cross the river and your nose back along the river to the pub.

 Hannah and Simba